mwong770/Password-Generator/README.md

 * randomly selects symbols, numbers and either words or letters to build passwords
 * checks the strength of passwords generated using passwordmeter

-    * Easier Passwords to Remember
 ![screenshot of app](/images/easier.png)

-    * More Challenging Password to Remember
 ![screenshot of app](/images/challenge.png)